An Archetale in the Assembling Terrania Cycle

 Suhuy is Dworkin’s opposite number in the Courts of Chaos.
 They recently met to play wizardly chess at the Great Divide, where the shadows of Amber and Chaos meet and merge.
 Perhaps that’s where Dworkin has gone.
 But he’s never away for this long.

-As they floated through the air, he removed a midnight blue traveling cloak, black gloves, and a mauve scarf and draped them carelessly over invisible wall hooks.
+As they floated through the air, he removed an orange traveling cloak, black gloves, and a purple scarf and draped them carelessly over invisible wall hooks.
 Standing a staff in one corner, he let out a sigh as he sat at the table, a portion of his white beard spreading over it.

 “About time,” I remarked amid the welcome-back noises given off by the other animate objects.